marcelcastrobr/AWS_solution_architect/database/DynamoDB.markdown

 # DynameDB Streams
-DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
+- DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near-real time.
+- Inserts, Update and Deletes.

 # DynameDB Accelerator (DAX)
 Provides improvement to performance with response times in microseconds for millions of requests per second for read-heavy workloads.